 Skill Category Description of Attribute Board Capability Governance Board experience as a director of an ASX listed company, demonstrated commitment to highest standards of governance including experience with companies subject to rigorous governance standards and member of a governance body.
-Adequate Risk and Compliance Experience with the establishment of risk and compliance frameworks and the identification and monitoring key risks to the Company.
+Significant Risk and Compliance Experience with the establishment of risk and compliance frameworks and the identification and monitoring key risks to the Company.
 Significant Leadership Sustainable success in business at a Senior Executive level or practice leadership level in relevant sectors including manufacturing, finance, R&D and consumer products.
 Significant R&D / Product Development Knowledge and experience (local & international) of developing and commercialising new science-based products with health offerings.
 Adequate Strategy Experience in developing, implementing, and challenging a plan of action designed to achieve the long-term goals of the Company.
-Significant Financial and Accounting tinance and internal tinancial controls.
-Includes the ability to Quality and Safety Experience related to work health and safety governance and/or quality governance.
+Significant Financial and Accounting Experience in financial accounting and reporting, corporate finance and internal financial controls.
+Includes the ability to probe the adequacy of financial controls.
+Adequate Quality and Safety Experience related to work health and safety governance and/or quality governance.
 Significant Regulatory, Legal, and Public Policy Experience in Government relations, public and regulatory policy or qualified legal professional.
-Developing Business Acquisition and Integration Acquisition and Experience in M&A and implementation / business integration.
-People, Culture and Remuneration Technology Strategy and Governance Strategy and (AI), privacy, data management, cyber security, document Environment and Social Experience in environmental and social governance.
+Developing Business Acquisition and Integration Experience in M&A and implementation / business integration.
+Significant People, Culture and Remuneration Management experience in relation to workplace culture, remuneration, organisational development, succession, diversity, and human resource management and or ASX listed company Remuneration Committee membership.
+Significant Technology Strategy and Governance Knowledge and experience in IT including artificial intelligence (AI), privacy, data management, cyber security, document protection and Digital Experiences Developing Environment and Social Experience in environmental and social governance.
 Adequate Global Experience Expertise in understanding the challenges of growing international trading and operational expansion Significant